 This is a classic battle that has gone on for generations.
 Do you choose a fixed rate or an adjustable rate?
 If you are a fixed rate person then you are probably already thinking that you know the answer.
 You are probably wondering why I am even about to go into a discussion talking about the benefits and advantages of an adjustable rate reverse mortgage.
 We all know that a fixed rate reverse mortgage is the best and only option, right?
 Wrong!
 If you give me a couple minutes I can explain why BOTH options are very responsible and exciting reverse mortgage programs.
 They are just different in terms of how the rates work and how you are allowed to access your money from the reverse mortgage.
 Whether you are a fixed rate reverse mortgage person or an adjustable rate reverse mortgage person you have come to the right place to weigh your options.
 After reading this article you will be able to choose the program that works best for you.

 Good Day Reverse is a leader in reverse mortgages, so if you have any additional questions about a fixed rate reverse mortgage or an adjustable rate reverse mortgage than I advise you to call one of our advisors at toll-free 877-676-6542.
 If you would like to compare the two programs and see exactly what each one can do for you then I urge you to request one of our special offer reverse mortgage quotes.
-We disclose multiple reverse mortgage programs and rates and include discounts and credits, which can pay for most, if not all of the reverse mortgage fees.
-We have $0 fee options!
+We disclose multiple reverse mortgage programs and rates and include discounts on the origination fee!

 Fixed Rate Reverse Mortgage Explained